mheberger/delineator/README.md

 If you _only_ use low-resolution mode, you do not have to download the high-resolution raster data described in Step 1 above, nor do you need the high-resolution MERIT-Basins vector data from Step 2.

 Low-resolution mode has two main differences.
-First, the program will use the simplified unit catchment boundaries.
+First, the program will use *simplified* unit catchment boundaries.
 Because these polygons have fewer vertices, processing them is faster.
-Second, the script will not perform the detailed raster-based calculations near the outlet to "split" the most downstream unit catchment.
+Second, the script will *not* perform the detailed raster-based calculations near the outlet to "split" the most downstream unit catchment.
 As a result, your watershed will contain some extra area downstream of your requested outlet.

 To faster delineation of large watersheds, consider using the **online demo version** at [https://mghydro.com/watersheds](https://mghydro.com/watersheds)

 The online version has a few optimizations that make it run a lot faster.
 First, it loads the geodata from a PostgreSQL database, rather than reading shapefiles from disk.
 Second, it uses PostGIS, which is known for its fast and efficient processing of vector geodata.
 Finally, it makes use of caching and memoization to save results from previous users.

 ## Search Distance